hawry/deforest/README.md

 ```

 If `x-deforest-ignore: false`, or missing, the node will be extracted as usual.
 If the runtime flag `--no-ignore` is set, the nodes will be extracted as usual as well.

-# Limitations

-The output file looses its order of the keys in the file, which shouldn't affect you if you're using a converter to create a graphical documentation/specification - but can be confusing if you have a specific internal order you wish to keep.

 # Contribute